ekomsSavior/subs_attack/README.md

 subs_attack will:

+1. Route everything thru Tor
-1. Load each URL from your edited `targets.txt`
+2. Load each URL from your edited `targets.txt`
-2. Skip if a CAPTCHA/anti-bot wall appears,
+3. Skip if a CAPTCHA/anti-bot wall appears,
-3. Find a likely contact/quote form,
+4. Find a likely contact/quote form,
-4. Map and fill known fields,
+5. Map and fill known fields,
-5. Submit once if required fields are present (else skip),
+6. Submit once if required fields are present (else skip),
-6. Log the outcome to `autofill.log`.
+7. Log the outcome to `autofill.log`.

 ## Important switches